Italian submarine Glauco (1905): Construction and career

 Glauco was laid down on 1 July 1903 at the Regio Arsenale (the Navy shipyard) at Venice, was launched on 9 July 1905 and was completed on 15 December that year.
 Glauco entered in service in December as a training ship in the Adriatic Sea.
 The Glaucos were still largely experimental submarines, and were known as Benzinari (petrol burners) owing to their power plants.

 In August 1914 the submarine was assigned to the 4th Submarine Division based in Venice and was commanded by Lieutenant P. Tolosetto Farinata degli Uberti.
 On 24 May 1915, when Italy entered the First World War, Glauco, still part of the 4th Submarine Division, was based at Brindisi.

 In 1916 Glauco was first deployed to Taranto, forming a separate unit combined with sister submarine Otaria and later in May was based in Valona in Albania.

 In August of the same year the submarine was disarmed and deployed in Taranto until 1921, when she was eventually sold to Romanian Maritime Lloyd.

-Throughout the war, the Glauco had carried out a total of 65 defensive missions in the sea between Bari, Barletta and Valona, for a total of 296 hours of surface navigation and 252 diving.
+Throughout the war, the Glauco had carried out a total of 65 defensive missions in the sea between Bari, Barletta and Valona, for a total of 296 hours of surface navigation and 252 submerged.